JesseTsing/201610_bubble/NDM_plugin/ReadMe.md

-# Network Degree Measure to detect
+# Network Degree Measure to detect Asset Bubbles
+## like LPPL but more visualized solution